Aldeburgh Lifeboat Station: History

 The All-weather lifeboat 12-34 RNLB Freddie Cooper (ON 1193) was placed on station in November 1993.
-The 12 m self-righting lifeboat was powered by two 285-hp turbo-charged Caterpillar 3208T diesel engines, capable of 16 knots, with a range of 140 nautical miles.
-She was purchased using a bequest to the RNLI from the late Mrs Winifred Cooper, in memory of her husband Freddie.
-She was retired to the reserve fleet in 2024.
+The 12 m self-righting lifeboat, costing £674,776, was powered by two 285-hp turbo-charged Caterpillar 3208T diesel engines, capable of 16 knots, with a range of 140 nautical miles.
+The boat was primarily funded using a bequest to the RNLI from the late Mrs Winifred Cooper, in memory of her husband Freddie, a former director and secretary of the East Midland Allied Press and a managing director of Northamptonshire Newspaper Ltd. The couple regularly took holidays at Aldeburgh.
+H.R.H.
+The Duke of Kent attended Aldeburgh on 31 May 1994, to name the new lifeboat Freddie Cooper.

 The current lifeboat station was built in 1994, to replace a smaller older one on the same site.
 For the first time, protective cover was provided, for both the station lifeboat and the Talus MB-H launch tractor.
 Incorporated into the design is a public viewing platform.
 The station has showers and toilet facilities for the crew, and a heated store for their foul weather suits.
 There are also further equipment storage rooms.
-This new boathouse was built using part of the 'Penza' bequest of Mrs Eugenie Boucher, who left £4 million to the RNLI when she died in 1992, specifically for the construction of new boathouses.
+This new boathouse was one of eight so named 'Penza' boathouses, built using the bequest of Mrs Eugenie Boucher.
+A native of Penza in Russia, she left £4 million to the RNLI when she died in 1992, specifically for the construction of new boathouses.

+Following a Mayday call, lifeboats from both and Aldeburgh were launched into storm force conditions on 29 August 1996, to the yacht Red House Lugger, 30 mi south-east of Lowestoft, bound for the Netherlands with six people aboard.
+Shane Coleman was put aboard the yacht, and with 3 people safely aboard each lifeboat, the boat was towed to Harwich.
+Freddie Cooper was at sea for 12 hours, at one point being rolled on her side, with the port windows under water.
+Coxswain John Catchpole from Lowestoft and Coxswain/mechanic Ian Firman were each awarded the RNLI Bronze Medal.

+Nearly four years later, on 28 May 2000, Freddie Cooper was launched to the aid of another yacht, Rosebank.
+After searching for two hours in terrible conditions, the yacht was found 22 mi from shore.
+For the "courage, firm and decisive leadership, and sound seamanship", during the rescue of the crew of four, Ian Firman was awarded a Second-Service clasp to his bronze medal.

 In 2007, Aldeburgh received the new lifeboat Christine (D-673).
 This boat was funded by the bequest of Florence Winifred Kemp, in memory of her daughter.